jwetapatel/DataAnalytic-Kickstart/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/96400887/164874637-1a48f049-a2e8-4136-af3e-1389c1ba8cb6.png)

 ### Challenges and Difficulties Encountered
 - One of the challenge I faced while solving the module was to convert the unix timestamp in to standard date format.
-It tool some time to understand the equation and covert it.
+It took some time to understand the equation and convert it.
 - Another challenge encounter was divide by zero error while using the excel average function.
 I drag the equation in all the rows but as it was going out of bound results in to !REF error.
-- To get the correct comparision out I have used the COUNTIF equation but was not getting the desired results.
+- To get the correct comparision of "outcome based goals" challenge, I have used the COUNTIF equation but was not getting the desired results.
 One of the main reason was instead of <= and/or >= I have used < and/or > .
 After correcting and evaluationg the equation got the correct answers.

 ## Results
 ### Two conclusions are made about the Theater Outcomes by Launch Date